eagronin/university-towns-analyze/README.md

 The results show that the recession ended in 2009Q4.

-This function returns the year and quarter of the recession bottom time as a string value in a format such as 2005Q3:
+The next function returns the year and quarter of the recession bottom as a string value in a format such as 2005Q3:

 ```python
 def get_recession_bottom():